syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 ### Bull and Bear Color

-In Candle chart, `BullFillColor` property is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and `setBearFillColor(int)` property is used to specify a fill color for the segments that indicates a decrease in stock price in the measured time interval.
+In Candle chart, `BullFillColor` property is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and `BearFillColor` property is used to specify a fill color for the segments that indicates a decrease in stock price in the measured time interval.

 {% highlight c# %}
 [C#]